Inactivating reference codes

 These codes are not inactivated in your Network instance because you might be using the code for a non-OpenData record in that country.

-Learn about inactivated codes
+Learn about changes to reference codes

 If you are not subscribed to OpenData for a country, you can reference this document to manually inactivate the reference codes in your Network instance.